cms-tau-pog/TauFW/docs/CMSDAS2020/sw_setup.md

 Before doing this, make sure, that you have such a folder.
 You can check it at [CERN Resources Portal](https://resources.web.cern.ch/resources/Manage/AFS/Settings.aspx).
 You can increase your `work` folder quota up to 100 TB.
 The connection to that folder from the `lxplus` folder might be slower, but you have a bunch of space there on the other hand :).

-To install the analysis framework adapted for the exercise in this directory, please execute the following commands:
+To install the analysis framework adapted for the exercise in the created `TauLongCMSDAS2020` directory, please execute the following commands:

 ```sh
 # Moving into your exercise working directory